 Fallopian tube and egg fertilization. © Merck.

-A Fallopian tube, in humans and other mammals, is either of two narrow, funnel-shaped ducts (also called oviducts or uterine tubes) , about 10 cm long, leading from the upper part of the uterus into the pelvic cavity and ending in fingerlike projections called fimbriae, which almost encircle each ovary.
+A Fallopian tube, in humans and other mammals, is either of two narrow, funnel-shaped ducts (also called oviducts or uterine tubes) , about 10 centimeters long, leading from the upper part of the uterus into the pelvic cavity and ending in fingerlike projections called fimbriae, which almost encircle each ovary.

 After ovulation, movements of the fimbriae assist in directing the ovum (egg cell) to the Fallopian tube.
 The ovum enters and travels through the Fallopian tube where fertilization can occur.
 The fertilized ovum continues into the uterus where it becomes implanted.
 The Fallopian tubes are named after the Italian anatomist Gabriel Fallopius.